unfoldingWord/unfoldingWord.github.io-old/pages/content/uhb.md

 header_image_layout: icon
 header_image: icon-uhb.png
 credits: >
-  The "[Unlocked Hebrew Bible](https://unfoldingword.org/uhb/)" is developed by [Wycliffe Associates](https://wycliffeassociates.org/) and the [Door43 World Missions Community](https://door43.org/) made available under a [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) license.
+  The "[Unlocked Hebrew Bible](https://unfoldingword.org/uhb/)" is designed by unfoldingWord and developed by the [Door43 World Missions Community](https://door43.org/).
+It is made available under a [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) license.
 ---

 We use the excellent [Open Scriptures Hebrew Bible](https://github.com/openscriptures/morphhb) as the base text for our Unlocked Hebrew Bible.